JudyTi/Internship/docker.md

 ## Why container useful?
 ### Application development
-#### Before container
+##### Before container
 On local development environment, developers have to install same binaries of services
 * installation process is different on different OS environment
 * many steps can go wrong
-#### After container
+##### After container
 Don't need to install any services on own OS
 * container has own isolated environment
 * packaged with all needed configuration
 * one command to install application
 * can run same app with 2 different version at same time

 ### Application deployment
-#### Before container
+##### Before container
 * Developer will produce artifacts/databases/other services with instructions of how to install and configure those on server
 * Operation will handle setting up the environment to deployment

 Configuration needed on server -> dependency version conflict
 Textual guid of deployment -> misunderstandings

+##### After container
-#### After container, don't need to install any services on own OS
+Don't need to install any services on own OS
 * Developer and operations work together to package the application in container
 * No envrionment configuration needed on the server

 Run a docker command that pulls container image in Repository